torresjeff/go-feature-lab/README.md

 # Feature Lab (Go feature flags)

-Feature Lab is a feature flag solution developed in Go (Golang).
+Feature Lab is a feature flag solution developed in Go.

-Feature flags are a powerful technique that allows you to turn features on and off, or to serve different versions of features to different users.
+Feature flags are a powerful technique that allows you to turn features on and off, to serve different versions of features to different users, or gradually rollout a new feature.

+This package communicates with a [Feature Lab server](https://github.com/torresjeff/go-feature-lab-server), where treatment allocation data is stored.
-This allows you to test and experiment new features in a controlled and safe manner.
+Use the Feature Lab server to create new feature flags and perform a rollout of new features and experiments in a controlled and safe manner.

 ## Treatment allocation
 When using Feature Lab, it is important to ensure that you're allocating users to different treatments in a fair and consistent manner.